 According to the U.S. Energy Information Administration, the microgrid market is expected to grow worldwide to approximately $40 billion (or 400%) by the year 2020.
 In 2018 the market was approximately $12 million.

-These sustainable site energy solutions are proven technologies, and many industry leaders are already heavily engaged with their own implementations.
-If you are interested in increasing your site utility resiliency, reliability and redundancy, lowering your carbon footprint and/or improving your bottom line, these solutions may help.
+These sustainable energy solutions are proven technologies, and many industry leaders are already heavily engaged with their own implementations.
+If you are interested in increasing your site utility resiliency, reliability and redundancy, lowering your carbon footprint and/or improving your bottom line, our sustainability experts are ready to help.